zodern/meteor-types/README.md

 Tooling to use Typescript types from Meteor packages in your apps.

-Supports Meteor 2.3 and newer

 ### Meteor Apps

 For Meteor apps, `zodern:types` allows typescript to find the types from Meteor packages.
+Supports apps using Meteor 2.3 or newer.

 To get started: